gtrdp/cs-rug-internship/LogBook/README.md

 		- The PC cannot subscribe, maybe the subscription process is not pretty clear.
 		- A character that must be send to let the peripheral knows that the PC wants to subscribe is unknown.
 		- The data that must be sent, possibly, is a handle and a character that inditaces a subscription. -> see the handles. or this might help https://github.com/IanHarvey/bluepy/issues/124
+		- The bluepy seemed to be unstable.
+Later today, the code was unable to scan for a LE device.
+However, normal scanning using `$ sudo hcitool lescan` worked.

 May #4 (Midterm Eval)